emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Necrotic Touch
 Necromancy, Necrotic, Spell\
 1 action\
 You draw the life force out of a target.
 Make a Melee Spell Attack.
 On a hit, the target takes 1d8 + your Spellcasting ability necrotic damage and take a -1 status penalty to Might saving throws and be unable regain hit points.
-Both effects lasts until the start of your next turn.
+Both effects lasts until the end of your next turn.

 ### Parrying Strike
 1 action\